yazgoo/youtube-subscriptions/README.md

 # youtube-subscriptions

-terminal UI for viewing youtube subscriptions.
+terminal UI for viewing youtube and peertube subscriptions.
 Especially well suited for Raspberry Pi.

 <a href=https://youtu.be/WVZpqXBmB3U>